xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

-# Part XII: MISCELLANY - 5 June 1989
+# Part XII: Miscellany - 5 June 1989

-## INTRODUCTION
+## Introduction

 This installment is another one  of  those  excursions  into side alleys  that  don't  seem to fit  into  the  mainstream  of  this